hdShang/arxiv-daily/docs/cs-RO/2025-06-11/papers/250609491v1-dcirnet-depth-completion-with-iterative-refinement-for-dexterous-gra.md

 ---
 layout: default
-title: DCIRNet: Depth Completion with Iterative Refinement for Dexterous Grasping of Transparent and Reflective Objects
+title: "DCIRNet: Depth Completion with Iterative Refinement for Dexterous Grasping of Transparent and Reflective Objects"
 ---

 # DCIRNet: Depth Completion with Iterative Refinement for Dexterous Grasping of Transparent and Reflective Objects